 What You Need to Know When Borrowing from Other Libraries

-When you pick up a book, it will be charged out to you.
+When you pick up a book, it will be checked out to you.
 You are responsible for returning it on or before the due date, OR for renewing.
 To renew, go to your Library Account.
 You can use your Account to see what you have checked out, what you have requested and to renew items checked out.

 USE YOUR PARKLAND EMAIL ACCOUNT!